Bank of Scotland Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Bank of Scotland offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Bank of Scotland and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-My research online indicates that banks and building societies generally consider contractors as high risk applicants; so require 3 years’ accounts to substantiate mortgage affordability.
-In my case as an IT contractor, this evidence is unlikely to paint an accurate picture of my income potential.
-Will a contractor-focused mortgage broker utilise bespoke underwriting with lenders such as Bank of Scotland.
+I am lead to believe that banks and building societies in the main consider contractors as high risk applicants; so demand 3 years’ accounts to substantiate mortgage affordability.
+In my case as an engineering contractor, this evidence is unlikely to paint an accurate picture of my income potential.
+Will a broker specialising in contractor mortgages remove the hassle by maximising use of the expertise and contacts they have established.

 Find out how to order your redemption statement request from Bank of Scotland